Quelccaya Ice Cap: Consequences

 Meltwater lakes and proglacial lakes have formed in front of Qori Kalis glacier and other Quelccaya glaciers and expanded in size.
 These lakes could be sources of future glacial lake outburst floods, although the sparse population of the area means that potential damages caused by these floods would be lessened.
 Two such floods occurred in March 2006 and December 2007, caused property damage and killed livestock.
 In addition, some lakes have drained and the course of streams has changed as the glaciers have retreated.

 The freezing level regularly rises above the summit of Quelccaya, and in recent ice cores, meltwater infiltration has become apparent.
 Consequently, oxygen isotope ratios are no longer preserved in the ice; while this infiltration has smoothened the record only to a certain depth and particle-based records are unaffected, it illustrates the threat that climate change is creating for the existence of climate archives in ice cores.
 Alpine life is quickly advancing into the terrain left by ice, and the retreat has exposed plant remains that had been overrun during a glacier expansion that occurred 5,000 years ago.

 Projections

 Projected climate change is expected to involve a further 3–5 C-change warming in the central Andes, with higher warming occurring at higher elevations.
 Owing to the low altitude range spanned by Quelccaya, it is highly vulnerable to future warming.
-Extrapolations of the current retreat and the RCP8.5 climate change scenario, (Note: RCP8.5 is an extreme greenhouse gas emissions scenario with unmitigated increases in greenhouse gas emissions.
-It is not the most likely scenario, given the decrease in some high-greenhouse gas emission energy sources such as coal.) indicate that during the 21st century the equilibrium line altitude will rise above the top of the ice cap and thus the entire cap will become a zone of net ice loss and Quelccaya will disappear.
-In scenarios that include aggressive mitigation measures, the ice cap may persist, while intermediate scenarios predict a loss of the ice cap in the 22nd century.
+Extrapolations of the current retreat and modelling even with drastic climate change mitigation measures, indicate that during the 21st century the equilibrium line altitude will rise above the top of the ice cap and thus the entire cap will become a zone of net ice loss and Quelccaya will disappear.
 There is some uncertainty owing to, for example, changes in precipitation, including any potential future decrease.